Rei-Technologies-GitHub/rei-tech/README.md

 # rei-tech
 Hub of Everything Rei technologies, see what gets done here and follow company progress.

-Rei Technologies is a 2022 startup company founded by Reinier "Rei" Johnson.
-Rei founded the company with the aim to create affordable, and reusable aerospace launch solutions, affordable UAV solutions, and software simulation solutions for aerospace entrepreneurs.
+The RTA1 is a mid-class rocket motor launched vehicle.
+It's first three vehicles, TV01-03 are contracted and will be made in-house by Rei Technologies.
+Everything to do with the rockets can be found here, this is the RTA1 Hub!